project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

 ======================

 This tutorial shows the fundamentals of how to run a basic Project Hadron component.
-It is the simpliest form of running a task demonstrating the input, throughput and output of a dataset.
+It is the simplest form of running a task demonstrating the input, throughput and output of a dataset.
 Each instance of the component is given a unique reference name whereby the Domain Contract uses that name as its unique identifier and thus can be